Language selection

 Accessibility Conformance Testing

-Is the evaluation of a product or service to the requirements of a given standard, guideline or specification.
+means the evaluation of a product or service to the requirements of a given standard, guideline or specification

 End-user

-The ultimate consumer of a finished product (good or service)Footnote 3.
+means the ultimate consumer of a finished product (good or service).Footnote 3

 Usability / User Testing / Disability inclusive user testing